StevenMayher/431-2021/classes/class05/README.md

         - What was the most important thing you've learned during 431 in the past week?
         - What question (about 431 or R or statistics) would you most like Dr. Love to answer for you at present?
     - I also always leave a spot at the end where you can leave me a comment, or ask me anything else.
 I review the Minute Papers on Wednesday afternoons.
+    - Only Dr. Love will be able to attach your name to your responses (so I know you've done it) but I don't identify individuals in my general feedback to the class (which you'll see Thursday.)
-2. A draft of the answer sketch and grading rubric for Lab 01 will be available [at this link](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab01/README.md#after-the-lab) by class time.
+2. A draft of the answer sketch and grading rubric for Lab 01 is now available [at this link](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab01/README.md#after-the-lab).
+This will typically happen by noon Tuesday after a Monday lab deadline.
-    - If we make any changes to this document during grading, we'll repost when we post the grades.
+    - If we make any changes to this document during grading (which we usually do), we'll repost when we post the grades.
+If you find any errors or points of confusion, please let us know under the lab01 folder on [Piazza](https://piazza.com/case/fall2021/pqhs431).
     - You will receive an email from Dr. Love in the next few days with information on the Course Grading Roster and your Lab Code.
 3. **Reading** By now, we're expecting you to have read the entire [Syllabus](https://thomaselove.github.io/431-2021-syllabus/), in addition to the Introduction and Chapter 1 of Spiegelhalter's *The Art of Statistics* about "Getting Things in Proportion: Categorical Data and Percentages."
     - Over the next week, you'll be reading...